Ztrimus/ResumeFlow/README.md

     ```bash
     > poetry install
     ```
-5. We recommand using poetry, if above command not working, we also provided `requirements.txt` file.
+5. We recommend using poetry, if above command not working, we also provided `requirements.txt` file.
     ```bash
     > pip install -r requirements.txt
     ```